Einstein Telescope: The Italian proposal

+Saxony proposal

+In 2024, the government of Saxony (Germany) has proposed the third candidate site in the Lusatia region of Saxony as a part of the German Center for Astrophysics (Deutsches Zentrum für Astrophysik, DZA).
+Geological characteristics of the region feature a large granite massif that provides exceptional seismic stability.

-Technical groups
+Technical groups of ET-FP7

 Through its four technical working groups, the ET-FP7 project is addressing the basic questions in the realization of this proposed observatory: site location and characteristics (WP1), suspension design and technologies (WP2), detector topology and geometry (WP3), detection capabilities requirements and astrophysics potentialities (WP4).

 Participants

 ET is a design study project in the European Framework Programme (FP7).
 It has been proposed by 8 European leading gravitational wave experimental research institutes, coordinated by the European Gravitational Observatory: